AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-selector.md

 }, []);
 ```

-To add the tag groups in the filters panel, it is mandatory to add at least one tag group as default.

-Additionally, use the code snippet below to add the default tags that are pre-selected from the tag group.
+To add tag groups in the filters panel, it is mandatory to add at least one tag group as default.
+Additionally, use the below code snippet to add the default tags that are pre-selected from the tag group.

 ```
 export const WithAssetTags = (props) = {